 Bayview-Hunter’s Point is nestled along the southeastern waterfront of San Francisco and is home to many historical buildings, recreation areas, and local businesses.
-The district is one of the city’s predominantly Black neighborhoods and has developed into a diverse community with a culturally rich and historically signficant role in advocating for and advancing community-based transportation improvements.
+The district is one of the city’s predominantly Black neighborhoods and has developed into a diverse community with a culturally rich and historically significant role in advocating for and advancing community-based transportation improvements.
 The Transportation Authority has been a proud partner on major investments such as the Muni T-Third Light Rail Project and several notable, more recent initiatives:

 The return of the 15 Bayview Express

 In late 2019, at the request of District 10 Transportation Authority Board member Shamann Walton, the Transportation Authority initiated the 15 Third Bus Study in coordination with the San Francisco Municipal Transportation Agency.
 The 15 Third Bus Study was part of the Transportation Authority’s Neighborhood Program and analyzed ways to improve transit access for Bayview-Hunters Point residents to downtown.
-The study resulted in the return of bus service on Third Street in the form of the 15 Bayview Express Muni route
+The study resulted in the return of bus service on Third Street in the form of the 15 Bayview Express Muni route.

 Quick-Build improvements